cgx027/on-static/README.md

 # on-static

-__`on-static` is a tool that help [RackHD](https://github.com/rackhd) users to manage static file resources like os images.__
+__`on-static` is a tool that help [RackHD](https://github.com/rackhd) users to manage static file resources like os images and microkernel images.

 RackHD has an built-in static file server that is used by OS install workflow.
 An small [setup script](https://github.com/RackHD/on-tools/blob/master/scripts/setup_iso.py) will help users to mount the os images.
 It's running great as long as the amount of managed nodes is not too many so that the static file server will not consume to much hardware resouces (CPU, memory, etc).

 As long as users trying to scale up the managed nodes, they would think to move the static server out to a seperate hardware.
 RackHD allows user to use a standalone file server and on-static is meant to simplify the step to setup a standalone static file server, and provide a very easy way of managing os images and iso files.

-Furture support may include management of other static resources like skupack, microkernel or overlayfs. __This is not implemented so far.__
+Furture support may include management of other static resources like microkernel and overlayfs.
+Furture plan also includes management of skupack files but __this is not implemented so far.__

 ## Introduction